guireibar/teamcity-documentation/topics/system-requirements.md

 * number and type of VCS roots as well as the configured interval of checking for changes.
 VCS checkout mode is relevant too: the server checkout mode generates greater server load.
 Specific types of VCS also affect server load, but they can be roughly estimated based on the native VCS client performance.
 * number of changes detected by TeamCity per day in all the VCS roots
 * the size of the repositories TeamCity works with
-* total size of the sources checked out by TeamCity daily
+* the total size of the sources checked out by TeamCity daily

 #### Example Server Configurations